marmelab/react-admin/Admin.md

 ## `requireAuth`

-Some pages in react-admin apps may allow anonymous access.
-For that reason, react-admin starts rendering the page layout before knowing if the user is logged in.
-If all the pages require authentication, this default behaviour creates an unwanted "flash of UI" for users who never logged in, before the `authProvider` redirects them to the login page.
+Some custom pages in react-admin apps may allow anonymous access.
+For this reason, react-admin starts rendering the page layout before knowing if the user is logged in.
+So anonymous users may see UI elements (menu, sidebar, etc.) before being redirected to the login page.
+This may reveal information about the app structure that you may want to keep private.

-If you know your app will never accept anonymous access, you can force the app to wait for the `authProvider.checkAuth()` to resolve before rendering the page layout, by setting the `<Admin requireAuth>` prop.
+If you know your app will never accept anonymous access, you can force the app to wait for the `authProvider.checkAuth()` to resolve before rendering the page layout, by setting the `requireAuth` prop.

+For example, the following app will require authentication to access all pages, including the `/settings` and `/profile` pages:

 ```tsx
 import { Admin } from 'react-admin';